 This traffic density calculator helps you analyze the traffic on any road.
-Thanks to this tool, you will be able to estimate what is the traffic flow and traffic density, as well as find out the average travel speed.
-You will also estimate the average distance between two consecutive cars on the road.
+Thanks to this tool, you will be able to estimate the traffic flow and density, as well as find out the average travel speed.
+Additionally, you will also be able to estimate the average distance between two consecutive cars on the road.

 Keep reading to learn how to calculate the traffic density and flow, or take a look at our MPG calculator!